whaleygeek/webmc/README.md

 =========

 * upload the code to github!
+* make the server address configurable
 * write a user guide for what we have working today
-* replace my test web server with a more robust one, based on the standard python libraries
+* replace my test web server with a more robust one, based on the standard python libraries, which will probably also make it multi threaded (and able to accept multiple commands at a time from different computers on a network - that might be a bad thing!)
 * add setBlocks()
 * add getTilePos()
 * add setTilePos()